Introduction to Qi Gong

 A simple practice with considerable depth

-Yeung San Chi Kung Set I consists of eight static standing postures.
-Because there is no complicated choreography to remember, students can focus more closely on what is happening within the body and mind: how they stand, where they hold tension, how their weight is organised, and how attention affects their physical experience.
+Yeung San Chi Kung Set I consists of eight standing postures.
+With no complicated choreography to remember, you can focus on posture, tension, weight distribution and how attention affects your physical experience.
+The intensity can be adapted, making the practice suitable for complete beginners.

 No previous experience of Tai Chi, Qi Gong or energy work is required.